hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

   - bare-metal-as-a-service
   - hpegl
   - BMaaS
+  - hpe-greenlake-for-private-cloud-enterprise
 ---
 # Introduction

 The HPE GreenLake for Private Cloud Enterprise: Bare Metal service offering enables you to create dedicated compute instances deployed on a physical IT infrastructure, facilitating on-demand scalability, convenience, and agility as a cloud service.

-Using bare metal, you can create compute-instances provisioned with specific operating systems, network connections, one or more public SSH keys, and optional network-attached storage volumes.
+Using bare metal service, you can create compute-instances provisioned with specific operating systems, network connections, one or more public SSH keys, and optional network-attached storage volumes.
 The service can be accessed via GUI as well as via public APIs, enabling developers to use an Infrastructure-as-Code tool to build, change, and manage infrastructure in a consistent and repeatable way.

 The HPE GreenLake Terraform provider **hpegl** by HPE GreenLake provides Infrastructure-as-Code support for HPE GreenLake Cloud Services.